JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day1 <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day1">Java Basic</a>
+# day1 Java Basic
-1. Set-up environment with Eclipse Workspace
+1. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day1">Set-up environment with Eclipse Workspace</a>
 2. Lesson learned of following programming:
 > Hello.java:
 - Description: To make sure the whole system of Eclipse is functional work after running on this code.